I was involved in a discussion over in a Facebook group recently and someone posted:

 20 Tips To Help You Out

 - Your life depends on you checking your blood sugars.
-The numbers don't lie so you cannot claim denial.
-Love yourself enough to take care of yourself and report you true numbers to your doctor often.
+The numbers don’t lie so you cannot claim denial.
+Love yourself enough to take care of yourself and report your true numbers to your doctor often.

 - You have diabetes, it doesn't have you.
 It's not a death sentence when a few life choices are changed.